There are many Americans who turn to alcohol to help with sleep problems. This begs the question, is it effective?

 - Depression and overall sadness

 - Mood swings

 The immune system is responsible for protecting the body from pathogens.
 It also produces cytokines, infection-fighting substances.
 Cytokines fight foreign bacteria and viruses in the body.
 They also help your body to sleep and give your immune system more energy to defend the body against illness.

 Sleep deprivation can affect the immune system’s ability to build up cytokine numbers, making it less able to stave off infection and disease.
 This can also cause a long time for you to recover from illness.
-Long-term sleep deprivation can increase your risk of chronic diseases, such as heart disease and diabetes.
+Long-term sleep deprivation can increase your risks of chronic diseases, such as heart disease and diabetes.

 Digestive system: Sleep deprivation is a risk factor for obesity.
 Sleep affects the levels of two vital hormones: leptin and ghrelin.
 These hormones play a role in regulating feelings of hunger and fullness.
 Leptin communicates to your brain that you have had enough to eat.

 A study published by the National Center for Biotechnology Information found that without enough sleep, the brain starts to reduce leptin while increasing ghrelin.
 Ghrelin is responsible for increasing your appetite.

 Fluctuations of these hormones explain why some people may snack later at night or overeat closer to bedtime.
 Lack of sleep can also make an individual too fatigued to exercise, contributing to weight gain.

 Sleep deprivation also promotes insulin production in the body after eating.
 This causes spikes in blood sugar levels.
 Higher insulin levels promote fat storage and increase your risk of type 2 diabetes.